 Closed to goods traffic in May 1964

-Another early photograph of Tibshelf Twon Station, again most likely posed, and again probably rom the MS&LR days.
-Surprisingly, a coloured version of this photograph also exists, which probably indicates it was commisioned by the railway company
+Another early photograph of Tibshelf Town Station, again most likely posed, and again probably from the MS&LR days.
+Surprisingly, a coloured version of this photograph also exists, which probably indicates it was commissioned by the railway company

-The old bridge which carried High Street over the railway line, and was the divin lin between Top Enders and Bottom Enders.
+The old bridge which carried High Street over the railway line, and was the dividing line between Top Enders and Bottom Enders.
 The bridge was replaced around 50 years ago when it became unsafe.
 Passengers travelling on the upper deck of buses passing over it, had to walk over the bridge in order to spread the load.
-Its replacement, which was a then, state of the art construction still stands, and will have soon have lasted longer than the original structure.
+Its replacement, which was a then, state of the art construction still stands and will have soon have lasted longer than the original structure.

 Tibshelf & Newton Station

 Closed to passengers in 1930

 This photo was probably taken from the Great Central Railway bridge over Newton Road, probably dates from the very early part of the 20th century.
 Note the loaded coal wagons in the sidings, no doubt the product of Tibshelf’s two collieries, or maybe Silver Hill and Butcher Wood which the line also served.
 The view is looking towards Tibshelf.
 The booking hall is now a dwelling

 Tibshelf’s third railway station at Doe Hill, which is nearer Morton, but still within Tibshelf Parish.
 Judging from the fashions, and the clerestory coaches, this photo no doubt is pre-1923 when the Midland Railway railway became a constuent part of the newly formed LMS, but is probably prior to the First World War.
 As with Tibshelf & Newton Station, the booking hall has been converted into a dwelling.